-- When your address or name has changed (including cases in which the room number at AP House has changed) - It is requested that you notify the (city) government office within 14 days following the day of change. - When you leave Japan after graduation or for a long term due to a leave of absence or studying abroad - When you leave Japan, it is requested that you go to the (city) government office, notify it of your address change, undertake procedures for disqualification for the national health insurance, and return your health insurance card.
+When your address or name has changed (including cases in which the room number at AP House has changed):

+It is requested that you notify the (city) government office within 14 days following the day of change.

+• When you leave Japan after graduation or for a long term due to a leave of absence or studying abroad :

+It is requested that you go to the (city) government office, notify it of your address change, undertake procedures for disqualification for the national health insurance, and return your health insurance card.